janowitz/stacking-xmr-kraken/README.md

 Holding significant amounts on an exchange is never a good idea.
 You should regularly take ownership of your coins by withdrawing to your own wallet.
 This can either be done manually or it can be automated.
-The script provided here will only withdraw to a previously defined Bitcoin address if the relative fees do not exceed a certain limit.
+The script provided here will only withdraw to a previously defined Monero address if the relative fees do not exceed a certain limit.

 *It is optional to run the withdrawal script.*